pat/thinking-sphinx/indexing.md

 indexes authors.name, :as => :author, :facet => true
 {% endhighlight %}

+For **real-time indices**, you can drill down on methods that return single objects (such as `belongs_to` associations):

+{% highlight ruby %}
+indexes author.name, :as => :author
+{% endhighlight %}

+If you want to collect multiple values into a single field, you will need a method in your model to aggregate this:

+{% highlight ruby %}
+# in index:
+indexes comment_texts

+# in model:
+def comment_texts
+  comments.collect(&:text).join(' ')
+end
+{% endhighlight %}

-If there are associations in your model, you can drill down through them to access other columns.
+With **SQL-backed indices**, if there are associations in your model you can drill down through them to access other columns.
 Explicit names with the `:as` option are _required_ when doing this.

 {% highlight ruby %}
-indexes author(:name), :as => :author
+indexes author.name,     :as => :author
 indexes author.location, :as => :author_location
 {% endhighlight %}